 Woollahra Municipal Council uses state of the art Mechanical and Biological Treatment (MBT) technology to ensure less waste goes to landfill and more waste is recycled.

 The purpose built Veolia MBT facility will separate all the organic content from our waste (like food scraps), and turn it into a compost product.
 Metals will also be recovered as part of this process and recycled.

 The quality of the compost is jeopardised when hazardous items are placed in your bin.
 Please do not place batteries, light globes, chemicals or oils into your red-lid garbage bin as they contain harmful and toxic substances that contaminate the compost.
-Hazardous waste can be taken to a chemical cleanout collection or your nearest community recycling centre for responsible disposal.
+Hazardous waste can be taken to a chemical cleanout collection for responsible disposal.

 On Friday 26 October 2018, the Environmental Protection Agency (EPA) revoked the exemption that allowed waste treatment companies to supply mixed waste organic material to be used to rejuvenate soil on agricultural land, in plantation forests and to rehabilitate mine sites.